drewschield/rattlesnake_w_chromosome/README.md

 # Rattlesnake W chromosome analysis

-This repository contains details on the data processing and analysis steps used to assemble, annotate, and characterize the female-specific W chromosome, including comparative genomic analyses with other caenophidian snake and amniote species.
+This repository contains details on the data processing and analysis steps used to assemble, annotate, and characterize the female-specific W chromosome of the prairie rattlesnake (_Crotalus viridis_), including comparative genomic analyses with other caenophidian snake and amniote species.
 This workflow is a companion to the methods described in Schield et al. (in review).

 Lists and reference files can be found in the `resources` directory.
 Shell and Python scripts are in `shell` and `python` directories, respectively.
 R scripts are in the `R` directory.
 Note that you may need to adjust the organization of path/file locations to suit your environment.
 This workflow assumes that you return to the main working directory after each major section.